 The Embedded Controller (EC) is a microprocessor providing a number of critical system monitoring and management functions.
-These include large parts of the system power management, the gamepad keys/rotate/power button interface, a PS/2 interface for the touch pad and keyboard, and battery management.
-It is powered whenever there is a battery with sufficient charge or the laptop has DC power input, although it enters a sleep mode when possible.
+These include system power management and battery management.
+It is powered Rev. 0.3, 1/01/12Page 9 of 18 whenever there is a battery with sufficient charge or the laptop has DC power input, although it enters a sleep mode when possible.

-The EC communicates with the main processor through the LPC interface.
-This is also used to provide system firmware to the main processor from the EC's external serial Flash memory.
+The EC communicates with the main processor through an SPI interface.
+A second SPI interface is used to upgrade the firmware internal to the EC from the main processor.